Drekite/2022-04-mijndnamedicatiepas-app-0.4/CODING_STANDARD.md

 We will be using 2 spaces per standard indentation.

 ## Brace placement
-We will be placing braces on the same line, if possible.
+We will be placing braces on the same line.

 ### If statements
 For ```if``` statements where there are multiple lines are present, use